World Environment Day is June 05 every year

 An aerial view of the Atibainha reservoir during a drought in Sao Paulo state in November 2012.
 Brazil's worst drought in 80 years has left major cities and farming areas without water for extended periods of time.

-Fisherman row a boat in the algae-filled Choha Lake in China's Anhui province on June 18 - 2009.
+Fisherman row a boat in the algae-filled Choha Lake in China's Anhui province.
 Struggling to meet pollution reduction targets, the Chinese government has pledged to spend millions of yuan to help meet those targets.

 Solar panels have been erected to produce renewable energy at a photo voltaic park at Las Mees in southern France.
 The solar farm of the Colle des Mees is the largest in France and consists of 112,780 solar modules.

 Fishermnan, Fumio Suzuki stands in a boat about 40 miles south of the Fukushima Daiichi Nuclear Plant.
-After waiting two years without a catch due to the radiation leaks, he hopes to resume fishing later in 2015.
+After waiting two years without a catch due to the radiation leaks, he hopes to resume fishing later in the year.

 A paddle boater floats by Lone Rock on Lake Powell near Big Water - Utah.
 With parts of the United Sates under grip of drought for the third consecutive year, this reservoir is currently at 45% of its normal capacity.
 The Colorado River supplies water to 40,000,000 residents in 7 Western states and it is a major source of irrigation.

-A Hungarian soldier cleans a yard flooded by toxic mud at Devecser, Hungary on October 07 - 2010.
+A Hungarian soldier cleans a yard flooded by toxic mud at Devecser, Hungary.
 The European union feared an environmental catastrophe if the red sludge contaminated the Danube River.
 The red sludge is waste liquid which burst out of an aluminum factory.

-A tailings dam at the Rio -Tinto - Alcan aluminum and bauxite mining operation in Australia's Northern territory on July 16 - 2013.
+A tailings dam at the Rio -Tinto - Alcan aluminum and bauxite mining operation in Australia's Northern territory.

-A boy swims along the algae-filled coastline of Qingdao in China's Shandong province on July 15 - 2011.
+A boy swims along the algae-filled coastline of Qingdao in China's Shandong province.

-An oil slick seen on the surface of a river near an illegal oil refinery which is located only a few kilometres from Port Harcourt - Nigeria.
+An oil slick seen on the surface of a river near an illegal oil refinery which is located only a few kilometres from Port Harcourt in Nigeria.

 People sort plastic bottles for recycling at a reclamation depot in China's Qingdao province.
 The waste recycling industry provides a meagre income for poverty- stricken individuals in China.